 In The Philippines, at the University of San Carlos, AWB is working with some of the faculty in its Science and Mathematics Education Department to upgrade their ability to teach and run workshops for school teachers in statistics and probability, which have just been added to the school curriculum in the Philippines.
 The project extends over 5 years.
 The first posting for the project was completed on May 10, 2015.
 The volunteer returned to USC in April 2016 for a four-week working visit to continue working with the teachers in workshops.
-The most recent working visit took place in April 2017.
+The most recent working visit took place in 2019.

 - Lionel Pereira-Mendoza, former Associate Dean (Educational Research), Graduate Programmes and Research Office, National Institute of Education, Singapore

 In Uganda, at Mbarara University of Science and Technology (MUST), MicroResearch and AWB ran a research methodology workshop for health care workers in various disciplines.
 The first level result of the project was to develop the capacity of health care professionals in Uganda at MUST to propose, conduct and write local community based research projects.
 The training resulted in three locally-based research projects focusing on specific questions related to child and maternal health concerns in the region.

 - Noni MacDonald, MD, Professor, IWK Health Centre, Department of Pediatrics, Dalhousie University and Co-Director of MicroResearch International, Halifax, Nova Scotia